 The team was formed to raise money for NHS Charities Together, which supports more than 240 NHS charities across the UK and focuses on helping hospitals do more, and raise awareness of the difficult period the service is facing.
 The squad is made up of NHS and key workers, such as paramedics and teachers, to show the unity and togetherness that has been so important throughout the pandemic.

 It has quickly become one of the fastest growing charity football teams in the UK online, having amassed thousands of followers across various social media platforms.
 The team has also been featured on local radio, podcasts and online media, and received endorsements from football manager Harry Redknapp and radio DJ Scott Mills.

 The name comes from the NHS Nightingale hospitals built nationwide to support the large numbers of additional patients at the peak of the pandemic.

-The Royal Orthopaedic Hospital Charitable Fund is the main sponsor.
-Ali Gray, the charity’s Fundraising Manager, said: “Our charity has unsurprisingly fallen victim to the COVID-19 pandemic after a hugely challenging 12 months.
+The Royal Orthopaedic Hospital Charity is the main sponsor.
+Ali Gray, the Charity’s Fundraising Manager, said: “Our Charity has unsurprisingly fallen victim to the COVID-19 pandemic after a hugely challenging 12 months.
 It is however, important to have hope and continue to plan for the future and we are therefore delighted to sponsor this positive initiative in our local area.